Timeline of Key Events

 For the 2nd straight season and 3rd time in 5 years, the New Carlisle Newts and Maple City Magic met in the ORWBL championship.
 Maple City claimed their 1st World Series title by taking down the Newts in five games.

-After helping lead Maple City to their first title, outfielder Anthony Rieff put together a new-look South Bend Muffs roster.
-Rieff thanked the Magic for his championship ring on opening day by taking two of three against his former team.
+South Bend Muffs manager Anthony Rieff thanks Maple City for his championship ring on opening day by taking two of three against his former team.

 The off-season returns of Drew Luther and Shane Anderson powered the Maple City Magic to their second consecutive World Series championship.
 The Magic swept through the entire playoffs, capped off with a 4-0 series sweep of the Granger Panthers.